denissejoyce/NFT-preview-card-component-solution/README.md

 # NFT preview card component solution
-This repository contains my solution for the [*NFT preview card component* challenge] (https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U/hub) from frontendmentor.io
+This repository contains my solution for the [*NFT preview card component* challenge] (https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U/hub) from frontendmentor.io.
+[View solution via netlify] (https://timely-clafoutis-77c05c.netlify.app/)!

 For this particular challenge, I only downloaded the starter files without the Figma nor Sketch design files.
 To solve the problem, I should be able to mimick the designs showed below.